 Louisiana has the third-lowest effective property tax rate of any U.S. state.
 Only Alabama and Hawaii residents pay less on average than residents of Louisiana.
-For residential property in Louisiana, the assessed value is equal to 10% of market value.
+For residential property in Louisiana, the assessed value is equal to 10% of the market value.
 So if your home has a market value of $100,000, your assessed value would be $10,000.
 It offers a homestead exemption on the first $7,500 of the value of a person’s primary residence (does not apply to city taxes).
-We have taken median home value as an assessed value without any exceptions.
+We have taken the median home value as an assessed value without any exceptions.

 Median Home Value: $170,388 (Assessed Value)